awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

 1. Choose **Next**\.

-1. In **Step 2: Associate a permission with each resource type**, if more than the default AWS RAM managed permission is available, then you can choose which permission to associate with the resource type\.
-If only the default permission is available, then AWS RAM automatically associates this permission with the resource type\.
-For more information, see [Types of AWS RAM managed permissions](security-ram-permissions.md#permissions-types)\.
+1. In **Step 2: Associate a managed permission with each resource type**, you can choose to associate a managed permission created by AWS with the resource type, choose an existing customer managed permission, or you can create your own customer managed permission for supported resource types\.
+For more information, see [Types of managed permissions](security-ram-permissions.md#permissions-types)\.

+   Choose **Create customer managed permission** to construct a customer managed permission that meets the requirements of your sharing use case\.
+For more information see [Create a customer managed permission](create-customer-managed-permissions.md#create_cmp)\.
+After completing the process, choose ![\[Refresh icon\]](http://docs.aws.amazon.com/ram/latest/userguide/images/refresh_icon.PNG) and then you can select your new customer managed permission from the **Managed permissions** dropdown list\.
 **Note**
-If the selected permission has multiple versions, then AWS RAM automatically attaches the default version\.
+If the selected managed permission has multiple versions, then AWS RAM automatically attaches the default version\.
 You can attach ***only*** the version designated as the default\.

-   To display the actions that the permission allows, expand **Actions allowed by this permission**\.
+   To display the actions that the managed permission allows, expand **View the policy template for this managed permission**\.

 1. Choose **Next**\.